Dogue de Bordeaux Dog Breed Info: Pictures, Traits & Facts

 The Dogue de Bordeaux is one of the small handful of breeds recognized by the AKC whose origin date is unknown.
 The reason for this is the sheer length of their lineage.
 They are an ancient breed that traveled the world to arrive in France.

-The story that has the most backing is that the Dogue’s ancestors came with the legions of Julius Caesar’s army.
+The story with the most backing is that the Dogue’s ancestors came with the legions of Julius Caesar’s army.
 During this period of the first century B.C., they received their introduction to France through the Romans.

-Unfortunately, they would not have been well received at first because the Romans often used them as war dogs.
-Beyond that, though, they were matched against each other like gladiators in the Romans’ gruesome sporting events.
+Unfortunately, they would not have been well received initially because the Romans often used them as war dogs.
+Beyond that, they were matched against each other like gladiators in Rome’s gruesome sporting events.
 They fought each other and numerous wild beasts until the death of one or both.

-After this, the Dogue earned their name as the “Butcher’s Dog” by finding themselves commonly owned by livestock drovers.
+After that, the Dogue earned the name “Butcher’s Dog” by finding themselves commonly owned by livestock drovers.

 3. These dogs used to come in two typical sizes.

-There is evidence that the Dogue used to come in two different sizes.
-There is not much known about the history of the two and their breeding differences, since the smaller sized pup disappeared from our current historical records shortly after the 1700s.
+There is evidence that the Dogue used to come in two sizes.
+There is not much known about the history of the two and their breeding differences since the smaller-sized pup disappeared from our historical records shortly after the 1700s.

 The smaller dog was named the Doguin.
-Both the Dogue de Bordeaux sizes almost came to extinction twice, once during the French Revolution and the other WWII.
+The Dogue de Bordeaux nearly became extinct twice: once during the French Revolution and the other during WWII.
 Fortunately, only the Doguins were lost to history.
 Now, we have the larger version of the breed that embodies the name the Dogue de Bordeaux.

 Temperament & Intelligence of the Dogue de Bordeaux 🧠

 Since the Dogue de Bordeaux has long been an established and recognized breed, they have specific traits typical to them.
-Although originally used as fighting dogs, they do not have naturally aggressive personalities.
+Although initially used as fighting dogs, they do not have aggressive personalities.
 They have calm and patient temperaments.

-These dogs are intelligent, as many ancient breeds are.
+They are intelligent, as many ancient breeds are.
 They learn quickly but can be stubborn.
-If you want to train one to behave appropriately, especially in various social scenarios, you need to have a steady hand and heart.
+If you want to train one to behave appropriately, especially in various social scenarios, you must have a steady hand and heart.
 They respect the confidence that surpasses their own.

 Are These Dogs Good for Families? 🏡